NhatMinhPhan/Python-Assessment-Tool__-for-JSON-databases-/README.md

 This tool aims to aid tutors in assessing their tutees' Python knowledge and skills currently with a JSON server, and is expected to implement a SQLite server in the near future as a more secure way of storing data.

-For this iteration of the tool, it is used as follows: The tutor sets up a JSON server with a .json file, 2 separate .env files for the front- and back-end, a development server or server of another type to run the React code, and another development server to run the Flask code.
-In total, one will need at least 3 servers to operate the whole program.
-Then, according to the plan for the development of this tool, they would need to generate a Localhost tunnel, with [pinggy.io](https://pinggy.io/) for example, to connect with the tutees.
+For this iteration of the program, it is used as follows: The tutor sets up a JSON server with a .json file, 2 separate .env files for the front- and back-end, a development server or server of another type to run the React code, and another development server to run the Flask code.
+In total, at least 3 servers are needed to operate the whole program.
+Then, one is expected to generate two Localhost tunnels, with [pinggy.io](https://pinggy.io/) for example, for tutees to access the program.

 ## Requirements

-Besides React, Flask and the latter's accompanying packages, to properly use this tool, the following packages must be installed with [pip](https://pypi.org/project/pip/) and [npm](https://www.npmjs.com/package/json-server).
-A **virtual environment** (_venv_) must be created and set up to run this program.
+Besides React, Flask and the latter's accompanying packages, to properly use this program, the following packages must be installed with [pip](https://pypi.org/project/pip/) and [npm](https://nodejs.org/en/learn/getting-started/an-introduction-to-the-npm-package-manager).

+- `react-router`: Installed with [npm](https://reactrouter.com/start/declarative/installation).
+This framework makes routing possible for this program.
 - `json-server`: Installed with [npm](https://www.npmjs.com/package/json-server).
 This package is used to set up a JSON server for the JSON database, `db.json`.
 - `flask-cors`: Installed with [pip](https://pypi.org/project/flask-cors/).
 This package is a Flask extension for handling Cross Origin Resource Sharing (CORS).
 - `python-dotenv`: Installed with [pip](https://pypi.org/project/python-dotenv/).
 This package helps set key-value pairs in a `.env` file as environmental variables.
 - `requests`: Installed with [pip](https://pypi.org/project/requests/).
 This package is used to handle and send HTTP requests.

+In addition, a **virtual environment** (_venv_) must be created and activated to start 3 servers described below and run this program.
+Specifically, enter the following into the terminal: `python -m venv venv`.
+Next, run `venv/Scripts/activate` to activate the newly-created virtual environment.
+Once you finish, proceed to the instructions below.

 ## JSON Server & Database

 ### Summary

 Create a `db.json` file in a folder called `instance` in the `flask` directory (in other words, `flask/instance/`).
+Create the aforesaid `instance` folder if it does not exist yet.

-Subsequently, enter the following command into the terminal: `json-server db.json`, if your current working directory is `flask/instance/`.
+Subsequently, enter the following command into the terminal: `json-server flask/instance/db.json` at the root directory of this project, or `json-server db.json` if your current working directory is `flask/instance/`.
 Otherwise, modify the command according to whatever directory which you are working with.

 **NOTE**: Even with encrypted data thanks to Flask and its accompanying packages and modules, users' credentials (usernames, passwords) are currently **not** stored securely and privately due to the manner of storage of the database used (JSON database).
 Operate with caution and care.